lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 | quantization value | result
 | ------------------ | ------
-| 0                  | only the centralValue is used (simplest rhythmic pattern)
-| 0.25               | only the first half of talea values is used
-| 0.5                | all the talea values are used
-| 0.75               | more note values are added, with a quantization according to the prolatio scheme
+| 0                  | all values are quantized to the totalValue duration (all events are played simultaneously, prolatio is not taken into account)
+| (0, 1)             | gradual quantization using progressive levels of prolatio depth
-| 1                  | no quantization applied, values are mapped with full time resolution
+| 1                  | no quantization applied, values mapped with full rhythmic resolution (prolatio is not taken into account)

+### Examples of rhythm vectors

 `[1]`